-Alyson Greer is Director of Choral Music at Hanover High School, where she directs five choirs, including honors and a cappella ensembles.
-Her Hanover High ensembles consistently earn gold ratings and medals at the Massachusetts Instrumental and Choral Directors Association (MICCA) and Heritage Music Festival statewide competitions, and have performed in MICCA’s gold medal showcase Stars @ Symphony at Symphony Hall and the Massachusetts Music Educators Association (MMEA) All-State Convention Concert Hour.
+Alyson Greer Espinosa is the Director of Choral Music at Westborough High School where she conducts four choirs and three contemporary a cappella ensembles.
+Formerly, Greer Espinosa was the Director of Choral Music at Hanover High School, where she directed five choirs, including honors and a cappella ensembles.
+Her ensembles consistently earn gold ratings and medals at the Massachusetts Instrumental and Choral Directors Association (MICCA) and Heritage Music Festival statewide competitions, and have performed in MICCA’s gold medal showcase Stars @ Symphony at Symphony Hall and the Massachusetts Music Educators Association (MMEA) All-State Convention Concert Hour.
 She is also the Co-Founder and Assistant Director of Quincy Point Music Academy and has been Director of Music and Choirs at Quincy Point Congregational Church since 2007.
-Ms. Greer holds a Bachelor of Music degree (magna cum laude) in Vocal Performance and a Master of Music Education degree, both from The Boston Conservatory.
+Ms. Greer Espinosa holds a Bachelor of Music degree (magna cum laude) in Vocal Performance and a Master of Music Education degree, both from The Boston Conservatory.
 She was a Full Conductor Fellow at the Sarteano Chamber Choir Conducting Workshop (Tuscany, Italy), where she participated in masterclasses with Simon Carrington and Bronislawa Falinska and was a featured alto soloist in the Chamber Choir.
-A mezzo-soprano, Ms. Greer is an active performer in Boston.
+A mezzo-soprano, Ms. Greer Espinosa is an active performer in Boston.

 Michael is currently on the faculty at All-Newton Music School and Music Director with the Riverside Theatre Works.
 He is also the accompanist for the Philharmonic Society of Arlington Chorale, Boston Conservatory and the Metropolitan Opera Guild’s Urban Voices Program.
 Michael earned his BM and MM degrees (Piano Performance) from Towson University and an MM (Collaborative Piano, summa cum laude) from New England Conservatory, with additional studies at the Eastman School of Music and the Longy School of Music Piano Pedagogy Institute.